 I’m available for freelance assignments including research, writing, commissioning and editing.
 Sectors covered include banking, financial markets, investment management, economics, globalization, corporate finance, mergers & acquisitions, energy and renewables.
 Strengths include excellent contacts in business and finance and the ability to make complex subjects accessible to a general audience.

 Journalism, blogging, broadcasting and book-writing are my main focus, but I can also provide services including web content creation, ghost-writing and media training.
-In 2010-12 I have been interviewed about the banking and economic crisis by BBC News, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Northern Ireland, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, STV News and a number of other broadcasters.
+In recent years, I have been interviewed about the banking and economic crisis by BBC News, BBC Radio 4 Today, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Northern Ireland, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, STV News and a number of other broadcasters.
 My 12-minute interview with Max Keiser, on the Keiser Report, was broadcast on 12 July 2012, two weeks after Barclays was fined £290m for Libor rigging.

 The views and opinions expressed in my blog are my own and do not necessarily reflect those of the publications for which I write.
 For further information on Ian Fraser click on biography or testimonials.
 To see my profile/feed on third-party sites, or to connect through these, click the buttons below:-